Hiring Abroad Checklist

 - Review this checklist and other resources in this section during initial planning.

 - Gather the facts and provide an overview to the Associate Director for International Affairs and Operations (Claire Hu) for questions and guidance during the initial planning phase.
-She will reach out to the Vice Provost for International Affairs and Operations, Office of the General Counsel, Office of the Dean of the Faculty, Finance, Human Resources, or outside consultants for further consultation and guidance.
+She will reach out to the Associate Provost for International Affairs and Operations, Office of the General Counsel, Office of the Dean of the Faculty, Finance, Human Resources, or outside consultants for further consultation and guidance.

 - Consult and coordinate with the Associate Director for International Affairs and Operations for any questions and issues during the actual hiring and for any ongoing or termination issues.